realyukii/explore-c/README.md

 to disable lint error caused by `MAP_ANON` enum, try to enable [this macro](https://ftp.gnu.org/old-gnu/Manuals/glibc-2.2.3/html_node/libc_13.html#:~:text=should%20be%20defined.-,Macro%3A%20_GNU_SOURCE,-If%20you%20define) | [see more](https://unix.stackexchange.com/questions/498176/how-does-use-misc-referenced-in-glibc-work)

-#### things that are covered in the practice of making a simple loader
+### Things that are covered in the practice of making a simple loader

 doing this process manually instead of generate shared object makes you understand what the operating system linker and loader do